acquire-project/acquire-docs/docs/api_reference.md

     """Returns a dictionary of the StorageCapabilities attributes."""
 ```

-- `chunking_is_supported`: A boolean indicating whether chunking is supported for zarr storage.
+- `chunking_is_supported`: A boolean indicating whether chunking is supported for this storage device.

 - `sharding_is_supported`: A boolean indicating whether sharding is supported for zarr storage.